Living Root Bridges in Meghalaya – Ultimate Guide 2025

 2. Riwai Root Bridge (Near Mawlynnong)

-- Easy to access, only 15–20 minutes from Mawlynnong (Asia’s Cleanest Village).
+- The Highlight: Easy to access, only 15–20 minutes from Mawlynnong (Asia’s Cleanest Village).

 Would you like to visit Best Glass Bridges in India too, Click Here